mediagis/nominatim-docker/4.3/README.md

 	#The password to connect to the database with (default: qaIACxO6wMR3)

 	-p 8080:8080 \
-	#Sets the ports of the Container guest:host
+	#Sets the ports of the container guest:host

 	--name nominatim \
-	#Sets the name of the Container
+	#Sets the name of the container

 	mediagis/nominatim:4.3
 	#Here you choose the Docker image and version